CMS 11 VS CMS 12

 - CMS 11: Packages targeting .NET Framework.

-- CMS 12: Requires .NET Standard 2.0 or .NET 6+ packages.
-Some breaking changes due to ASP.NET Core migration; careful review needed during upgrade.
+- CMS 12: Requires .NET Standard 2.0 or .NET 6+ compatible packages.
+Some breaking changes arise from the ASP.NET Core migration; careful review is needed during upgrade.

 2. Key Rendering Differences

-- CMS 12: WebForms removed.
+- CMS 12: WebForms support removed.
 Razor Views only.
-Streamlined rendering aligned with ASP.NET Core.
+Rendering is fully aligned with ASP.NET Core conventions, resulting in a streamlined and consistent approach.

-- CMS 11: Limited headless support, more custom development required.
+- CMS 11: Limited headless support; more custom development required to serve content to front-end clients.

-- CMS 12: Full headless support with comprehensive REST APIs, SDKs, and multi-channel content delivery (React, Vue, Angular, or other backends).
+- CMS 12: Full headless support with comprehensive REST APIs, SDKs, and multi-channel content delivery.
+Compatible with React, Vue, Angular, or any other front-end or back-end consumer.

-- CMS 11: Blocks rendered using MVC controllers.
+- CMS 11: Blocks rendered using dedicated MVC controllers.

-- CMS 12: Shift toward View Components or simpler reusable patterns, following ASP.NET Core best practices.
+- CMS 12: Shift toward View Components or simpler reusable patterns, following ASP.NET Core best practices for encapsulation and reusability.

 3. Implications for Developers